Organic textiles

 Maria Zintl

-The numbers are concerning.
-Conventional cotton production uses around 6% of the world’s pesticides and 16% of the world’s insecticides.
+Natural fibres from conventional farms are also associated with a higher negative environmental impact than raw materials produced on organic farms.
+One example is cotton production.
+The numbers are concerning: conventional cotton production uses around 6% of the world’s pesticides and 16% of the world’s insecticides.
 It also releases a considerable amount of manufactured nitrogen fertilisers into the environment – approximately 83% of the total.
 It is also estimated that pesticides poison 77 million textile workers every year.

-Organic textiles ban hazardous pesticides, transgenic techniques, and fertilisers.
-They are produced with respect for the environment and through organic farming.
-For more information about the social and environmental impact of textile production, as well as the impact of greenwashing on the sector, please our document “Social & environmental impacts of organic and non-organic textiles – An overview of the literature“.
+For more information about the social and environmental impact of textile production, as well as the impact of greenwashing on the sector, please check our document “Social & environmental impacts of organic and non-organic textiles – An overview of the literature“.

 Worldwide, 21 countries are growing organic cotton, the three main ones are India, China, and Kyrgyzstan.
 According to the 2021 Organic Cotton Market Report, 249,153 tonnes of organic cotton were produced in 2020, a figure that is in constant growth – the production is expected to expand by 48% in 2021.
 As the market develops, organic cotton becomes a more attractive option for farmers.

-Currently, organic textiles are not regulated at the EU level as agri-food products are.
-This discourages producers to create organic textiles, creates an opportunity for brands and retailers to make false claims about their products’ sustainable and organic nature.
+Currently, unlike organic agri-food products, the term “organic textiles” is not protected and regulated at the EU level.
+This creates an opportunity for brands and retailers to make false claims about their products’ sustainable and organic nature.

 IFOAM Organics Europe: